Borderline Personality Disorder: Causes, Symptoms & Treatment

 -

-What types of therapy are most effective for borderline personality disorder?
+What types of therapy are most effective for treating borderline personality disorder?

 Dialectical Behavior Therapy (DBT) is considered the gold standard for BPD treatment, focusing on emotional regulation and interpersonal skills.
-Cognitive Behavioral Therapy (CBT), Schema Therapy, and Mentalization-Based Therapy are also highly effective.
-These evidence-based approaches help individuals develop coping strategies and improve relationships.
+Cognitive Behavioral Therapy (CBT) and mentalization-based therapy are also highly effective.
+These evidence-based approaches help individuals develop coping strategies, improve relationships, and manage intense emotions that characterize BPD.

 -

-How long does therapy for BPD typically take to show results?
+How long does therapy for borderline personality disorder typically take?

 -